 Eyevensys is advancing a dual gene plasmid, EYS809, expressing two therapeutic proteins, a potent VEGF inhibitor and an endogenous protein with anti-angiogenic and antifibrotic properties for the treatment of wet AMD which also has the potential be a treatment for diabetic retinopathy, diabetic macular edema and central retinal vein occlusion.

 Eyevensys is also developing EYS611, a treatment for the later stages of dry AMD and for retinitis pigmentosa and potentially other retinal degenerative conditions including glaucoma.
 The treatment encodes for a potent iron chelator with antioxidant and endogenous neuroprotective properties.
 In animal models, the treatment has been shown to be safe and effective at slowing the degeneration of retinal structure and preserving function.
 EYS611 has been granted Orphan drug designation for the treatment of retinitis pigmentosa in the EU and in the US.

 Eyevensys was founded in 2008.
-The company has offices in Paris, France and the U.S. The company is funded by the Boehringer Ingelheim Venture Fund, Pureos Bioventures, Bpifrance through the Innobio Fund, Karista, Inserm Transfert Initiative, Pontifax and the Global Health Sciences Fund, Korean Investment Partners.
+The company has offices in Paris, France and the U.S. The company is funded by the Boehringer Ingelheim Venture Fund, Pureos Bioventures, Bpifrance through the Innobio Fund, Karista, Inserm Transfert Initiative, Pontifax, Global Health Sciences Fund, and Korean Investment Partners.

 For more information about Eyevensys, please visit www.eyevensys.com.

 Eyevensys is open for discussions for co-development or licensing opportunities.